Factors That May Contribute to the Denial of Your Insurance Claim

 At HHR, We Fight For Maximum Recovery

 Having a denied claim does not mean you have lost.
 The Pennsylvania car accident lawyers at Handler, Henning & Rosenberg believe that victims injured due to negligence deserve to be financially compensated for their losses.
 Since 1922, we have fought for the wellbeing of our clients in the state of Pennsylvania.
-We are proud to have secured hundreds of millions in verdicts and settlements, and we are ready to apply this experience to your case today.
+We are proud to have secured tens of millions in verdicts and settlements, and we are ready to apply this experience to your case today.
 With this vast experience, we know every method that insurance companies will try to use to take money from you.

 If your insurance claim has been denied following a car or truck accident, contact us today at (888) 498-3023.
 Our lawyers offer free consultation and have offices in Harrisburg, Lancaster, Carlisle, Hanover and York.